enrike/tapes/readme.md

 Supercollider based sample loop system.
 I use it to control many layers of tape-loop-like machines at the same time

-check the documentation.scd file for usage example.
+check the documentation.scd file for usage example and the youtube demo https://youtu.be/JTLaD4jMjrI.

-for instance, to create and play 4 tapes:
+For instance, to create and play 4 tapes:

 Tapes(this)